MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 If you specify the `themeColor` property, it overrides the `accentColor` property in the app manifest.

-To specify the rendering style for `activityImage`, you can set `activityImageType` as follows:
+To specify the rendering style for `activityImage`, you can set `activityImageType` as shown in the following table:

 | Value | Description |
 | --- | --- |